-UNC Charlotte offers a Master of School Administration in Cabarrus County, Gaston County, Lincoln County, Mecklenburg County and Rowan County.
-The mission of UNC Charlotte’s School Administration programs is to prepare innovative, collaborative, effective, and reflective leaders who will develop school environments that ensure high quality and equitable learning opportunities for diverse populations with the focus on improving the achievement of all students.
-Program graduates qualify for the North Carolina PreK-12, Level I School Administrator’s (Principal) License.
+UNC Charlotte offers a Master of School Administration at various sites.
+The mission of UNC Charlotte’s School Administration program is to prepare innovative, collaborative, effective, and reflective leaders who are prepared to develop school environments that ensure equitable and quality learning opportunities for a rapidly changing and increasingly diverse population and that focus on improving the learning for all students in the 21st century.
+Program graduates qualify for a PreK-12, Level 1 School Administrator’s License (Principal).

-- Cabarrus County: A.L.
-Brown High School, Kannapolis, N.C
+- Cabarrus County: Kannapolis City Schools, A.L.
+Brown High School, Kannapolis, NC

 - Mecklenburg County: Mallard Creek High School, Charlotte, NC

 - Rowan County: Jesse C. Carson High School, China Grove, NC

 - Union County: Porter Ridge High School, Indian Trail, NC